railsuser2014/openobject-doc-book-en/source/contribute/working_in_teams.rst

 responsability.

-If a commit isn't good enough, they must remove it from Community repository and report it in the bug tracker.
+If a commit isn't good enough, they must remove it from Community repository and report it in the :ref:`bug tracker <bug-tracker-link>`.
 In other case, they will apply the purposed commit in the Official version.
 Like this, everyone will stay aware about what is or isn't accepted.

 The quality team is available on launchpad: https://launchpad.net/~openerp